Nebula-X-Development/Nebula-X/README.md

 ## 🌑 - Support

-<p>if, while using Nebula-X you experience any issues please report it  in the [Issues Tab](https://github.com/Nebula-X-Development/Nebula-X-BETA/issues). our  team will do our best to help fix the issue. we hope to be bug-free and make your experience as smooth as possible. 🚀
+<p>if, while using Nebula-X you experience any issues please report it  in the Issues Tab https://github.com/Nebula-X-Development/Nebula-X-BETA/issues our  team will do our best to help fix the issue. we hope to be bug-free and make your experience as smooth as possible. 🚀

 ## Key Words.
 securly, goguardian, unblocked, unblocker, proxy, unblocked games, securly bypass, school blocker, best proxy